How to mount a WSL2 disk on Linux

 sudo mount -o loop ~/wsl-disk.img /mnt/wsl/

-This creates a copy of the disk, so you'll need enough free space.
+This creates a full copy of the disk, so make sure you have enough free space.

 Method 2: direct NBD mount

-Network Block Device (NBD) lets you mount the VHDX file directly without conversion:
+The Network Block Device (NBD) approach lets you mount the VHDX file directly, without converting it:

 qemu-nbd --connect=/dev/nbd0 /mnt/windows/Users/<user>/AppData/Local/Packages/CanonicalGroupLimited.Ubuntu_79rhkp1fndgsc/LocalState/ext4.vhdx